TN 48 (10-24)

 1. Development

-The disability determination services (DDS) must follow case development responsibilities as outlined in DI 22501.002.
-Documentation of vocational education, training, or work experience the individual has received since the CPD may be designated on the SSA-454.
-Some examples of documentation that may be received from a vocational therapy program are, but not limited to:
+• Obtain documentation of the type of vocational education, training or work experience the individual received since the CPD.
+This information may be designated on the SSA-454.
+Some examples of documentation that may be received from a vocational therapy program include, but are not limited to:

 • records from the educational or training facility;